Skasselbard/NixOs-ClusterConfig/src/services/kubernetes/Readme.md

 ## Design Decisions
 - Kubernetes services like etcd, kubelet, etc. are running directly on the machine and are not containers by themselves
+- to achieve high availability, keepalived and haProxy are configured by default

 ## Default Values